PavloNaichuk/Projects/README.md

 * PostgreSQL database with SQLAlchemy models and Alembic migrations
 * Docker Compose environment with FastAPI, PostgreSQL, Redis, and a Celery worker
 * Simple browser dashboard and interactive API documentation
-* 36 automated tests with 94% application coverage
 * Ruff linting and GitHub Actions CI

 ## 🔹 Desktop Projects